Diyi2020/Diyi2020.github.io/_pages/about.md

 Will be interested in organizing:

-Seminar on first principle modeling for many body in Fall 2024.
+Seminar on first principle modeling in Fall 2024.

 Research Focus of this month: